 Animal-assisted Therapy Program to Hold Meeting for Potential Volunteers

-A free informational meeting for those interested in becoming volunteers with Human Animal Bond in Tennessee (HABIT), an animal-assisted therapy program, will be held at the University of Tennessee College of Veterinary Medicine Monday, June 2, 2014, from 6:30 p.m.- 8:30 p.m.
-Doors open at 6:00 p.m. for registration.
+KNOXVILLE, Tenn.
+A free informational meeting for those interested in becoming volunteers with Human Animal Bond in Tennessee (HABIT), an animal-assisted therapy program, will be held at the University of Tennessee College of Veterinary Medicine Saturday, February 28, 2015, from 1:00 p.m.- 3:00 p.m.
+Doors open at 12:30 p.m. for registration.

 HABIT is a non-profit group of volunteers working together to promote the bond between people and animals.
 As a program of the UT College of Veterinary Medicine, HABIT sponsors animal-assisted therapy programs for all ages in a variety of settings such as nursing and retirement homes, assisted living centers, hospitals, physical rehabilitation centers, and area schools.